FAQs: Jury Service in the Federal Court

 That should be done by the foreperson putting the question into writing and passing the note to a jury officer.
 The jury officer will pass the question to the Trial Judge.

 An individual juror can also pass a note directly to a jury officer if an issue arises which the juror does not want to discuss with the foreperson.

 There are some limited exceptions to the secrecy rule.
-The main one is that a former juror can disclose information to a health professional if they are receiving treatment in relation to issues arising out of the former juror's service on a jury.
+The main one is that you can disclose information to a health professional if you are receiving treatment in relation to issues arising from your jury service.

-If a jury makes its own inquiries, it may be necessary for the judge to dismiss the jury and start the trial again with a new jury.
+If a jury makes its own inquiries, it may be necessary for the Trial Judge to dismiss the jury and start the trial again with a new jury.